mir-group/nequip/README.md

 This [document](docs/guide/workflow.md) explains the `nequip` workflow.

-A number of example configuration files are provided:
- - [`configs/minimal.yaml`](configs/minimal.yaml): A minimal example of training.
- - [`configs/tutorial.yaml`](configs/tutorial.yaml): A complete configuration file containing all available options along with documenting comments.
+ [`configs/tutorial.yaml`](configs/tutorial.yaml) is a complete configuration file containing all available options along with documenting comments.
 This file is **for reference**.

-**!
-PLEASE NOTE:** the first few calls to a NequIP model can be painfully slow.
-This is expected behaviour as the [profile-guided optimization of TorchScript models](https://program-transformations.github.io/slides/pytorch_neurips.pdf) takes a number of calls to warm up before optimizing the model.
-(The `nequip-benchmark` script accounts for this.)

 ### Using models in Python

-An ASE calculator is also provided in `nequip.dynamics`.
+An ASE calculator is also provided in `nequip.ase`.

 ### LAMMPS Integration